8.5. Rehabilitation

 Elmira Reformatory

 Rehabilitation, as an ideology has had critics.
 This is in large part due to how it is perceived.
 Many have voiced an objection, as it is seen as being “soft” on offenders.
 This is also how it has been discounted when coupled with the fear of crime.
 Several examples are presented as to its ineffectiveness, and weakness to the problem of crime.
 Probably the most notable example of the ineffectiveness of rehabilitation came in the 1970s.
-In 1974, Robert Martinson provided support for many that were clambering to demonstrate that the ideas of rehabilitation were ineffective.
+In 1974, Robert Martinson provided support for many who were clambering to demonstrate that the ideas of rehabilitation were ineffective.
 In a review of over 230 programs, Martinson concluded that “With few and isolated exceptions, the rehabilitative efforts that have been undertaken so far have had no appreciative effect on recidivism” (Martinson, 1974, p.
 25).
 [1] This was the spark that many needed to turn toward the more punitive ideologies that we have so far discussed.
 However, it did help some to ask more detailed questions about why rehabilitation was not working.
-Additionally, it helped researchers to ask more critical questions about measurement, how to more properly evaluate rehabilitation and to understand the difference of what does not work versus what does work for offenders.
+Additionally, it helped researchers to ask more critical questions about measurement, how to more properly evaluate rehabilitation and to understand the difference between what does not work versus what does work for offenders.
 These principles of effective intervention become the cornerstone of modern rehabilitation.

 Understanding Risk and Needs in Rehabilitation

-Over the last 40 years, efforts to change these characteristics, in order to reduce offending have been varied.
+Over the last 40 years, efforts to change these characteristics, to reduce offending have been varied.
 One of the most useful approaches to changing the antisocial attitudes and behaviors of offenders has come in the form of behavioral and cognitive behavioral change efforts.
-Cognitive behavioral change for offenders is based on the concepts that the behaviors that one exhibit can be changed by changing the thinking patterns behind (before) the behaviors are exhibited.
+Cognitive behavioral change for offenders is based on the concept that the behaviors that one exhibits can be changed by changing the thinking patterns behind (before) the behaviors are exhibited.
 That is (criminal) behavior is based on cognition, values, and beliefs that are learned vicariously through the interactions and observations of others.
 It is especially relevant since we are receiving individuals from prison, where these ideas, peers, values, and beliefs may dominate the institution.
 For a more detailed explanation, please see https://www.apa.org/ptsd-guideline/patients-and-families/cognitive-behavioral.pdf.

 Today, evidence-based rehabilitative efforts are now used as benchmarks when establishing programs that are seen as effective, versus ones that show little to no (or even negative) results.
 Rehabilitation programs that follow these principles of effective intervention are showing that they can achieve these three goals of corrections (punishment, societal protection, and offender change).
-In fact, the U.S. Federal Government has a section of the National Institute of Justice devoted to these evidence-based practices, and what programs are seen as effective, promising, and not effective.
+The U.S. Federal Government has a section of the National Institute of Justice devoted to these evidence-based practices, and what programs are seen as effective, promising, and not effective.
 This site is called “CrimeSolutions,” and can be visited at https://www.crimesolutions.gov/.
 This resource provides invaluable information for individuals making decisions on what works for offenders and is based on empirical studies of hundreds of different approaches.

 1. Martinson, R. (1974).
 What works?
 Questions and answers about prison reform.
 Public Interest 35, 22-54.